 While this is an easy recipe that comes together quickly in a food processor, there is a trick to note, so read on!

-Start by pulsing together garlic, lemon zest and juice, and all of the herbs (photos 1-2).
-Once they are roughly chopped together, it’s time to add the tahini and olive oil (photo 3).
-Pulse until mixed; the tahini will get thick and gloopy-ish, seizing up as it’s pulsed in the food processor (photo 4).
+Start by pulsing together garlic, lemon zest and juice, and all of the herbs.
+Once they are roughly chopped together, it’s time to add the tahini and olive oil.
+Pulse until mixed; the tahini will get thick and gloopy-ish, seizing up as it’s pulsed in the food processor.
 Never fear!

-To loosen the tahini back up, add cold water into the sauce until fully combined (photo 5).
+To loosen the tahini back up, add cold water to the sauce until fully combined.

 It is such a fun transition to watch as the tahini loosens up and turns into a smooth creamy sauce!
 Once you’ve combined the sauce and its texture is just right, be sure to taste test and adjust accordingly.